w3f/General-Grants-Program/grants/speculative/PolkAlert.md

   **Phase 2 - the second ½ of funding - week 4-10:**

   (with respective documentation)
+  License: Apache 2.0

+    Alerting will be done:
+    1. webhook, to allow programmatically any type of alert
+    2. setup for external emailing service.
+User will be prompted while installation to optionally provide his email address

+    Alerts:
     - a) Alert when some malicious validator activity occurred
       - double signing notification
         - when one validator produce 2 blocks with the same validator key